November 5, 2025

 • The dynamic forms adapt based on previous answers, ensuring you collect precisely what’s needed.
 Once requests are approved, you can issue purchase orders or virtual cards directly and communicate effortlessly by commenting and tagging team members within requests or purchase orders.

-• With Ramp, you gain a consolidated view of all requests and purchase orders, allowing for the automatic generation of purchase orders and clear visibility into upcoming invoices.
+• With Ramp, you gain a consolidated view of all requests and purchase orders, enabling automatic purchase order generation and clear visibility into upcoming invoices.
 Purchase order line items can be coded and synced with NetSuite or QuickBooks.

 • Invoices are matched to purchase orders, providing enhanced control and efficiency.
-Ramp ensures that every checklist point is marked seamlessly, making your procurement process both streamlined and effective.
+Ramp ensures every checklist item is marked seamlessly, streamlining and improving your procurement process.

 Get started with Ramp Procurement.